VerifyTests/Verify.Xamarin/readme.md

 <sup><a href='/src/Tests/TheTests.cs#L28-L36' title='File snippet `appusage` was extracted from'>snippet source</a> | <a href='#snippet-appusage' title='Navigate to start of snippet `appusage`'>anchor</a></sup>
 <!-- endsnippet -->

-With the state of the control being rendered as a verified files:
+With the state of the control being rendered as:

 <!-- snippet: TheTests.AppUsage.info.verified.txt -->
 <a id='snippet-TheTests.AppUsage.info.verified.txt'></a>